thumbtack/thumbprint/CONTRIBUTING.md

 yarn start
 ```

-Then open http://localhost:8090/ to see the docs.
-We use our documentation as the development environment for Thumbprint.
+Then open [http://localhost:8090/](http://localhost:8090/) to see the docs.
+Take a look at [`www/README.md`](https://github.com/thumbtack/thumbprint/blob/master/www/README.md) to learn more.

 ### Working on Components, Tokens, Atomic, or something else?